Architectural features of the Great pyramid.

 The Queens northern star-shaft has been explored at least twice.
 Once in 1872 by Waynman Dixon and D. R. Grant, and then again in 1993 by Gantenbrink.
 The following is a list of objects found in the shaft:-

-1. A green stone (granite) ball (weighing 1lb 3 Oz) -
+1. A green stone (granite) ball (weighing 1lb 3oz).

-2. A slat or rod of Cedar wood about 13cm long. - (Now missing but recorded by Piazzi Smyth)
+2. A slat or rod of Cedar wood about 13cm long.
+(Now missing but recorded by Piazzi Smyth)

-3. A bronze or copper hook , 5 centimeters long, with a part of a wooden handle still attached. - Waynman Dixon notes in his diary: "This thing is bronze green and with strong encrustations agglutivated (Prob: agglutinated).
+"This thing is bronze green and with strong encrustations agglutinated.
 Once riveted on to a wooden handle."

 1. A piece of wood with holes (that match the rivets on the bronze item).